codefresh-io/argo-hub/workflows/jira/versions/0.0.1/docs/jira-create-comment.md

 ## Inputs/Outputs

 ### Inputs
-* ACTION (optional) - Specifies the type of action to perform against your Jira instance - please see the examples and readme
 * COMMENT_BODY (optional) - Text to add to the comment
 * JIRA_API_KEY (required) - The Kubernetes secret with the jira access key
 * JIRA_API_KEY_SECRET_KEY (optional) - The key in the Kubernetes secret with the Amazon access key.
 Default is 'api-key'